Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: The degeneracy for the jet centroid motion

 where $\Delta t_{\rm obs}$ represents the time period of the observations and $d\theta_{\rm cent} / dt_{\rm obs}$ the apparent velocity of the remnant in the sky.
 The latter can be written as \citep[see also][]{Mastrogiovanni2021}

 where $d_A$ is the angular distance, $c$ is the speed of light and $\beta_{\rm app} = \beta \sin(\theta_v) / (1 - \beta \cos(\theta_v))$, where $\beta = \sqrt{1-1/\Gamma^2}$ and $\Gamma$ is the jet Lorentz factor.
-We can assume to observe the jet at the jet break, when the velocity is at its peak (Ryan et al, in prep, \citealt{Granot2003}) and $\Gamma = 1/\theta_v$ (this is an overestimation, in reality, the velocity of the jet depends also on the energy of the jet and the circumburst medium, for example, a denser medium will produce a more luminous afterglow that moves slower, see Ryan et al, in prep).
+We can assume to observe the jet at the jet break, when the velocity is at its peak \citep{Granot2003, Ryan2023} and $\Gamma = 1/\theta_v$ (this is an overestimation, in reality, the velocity of the jet depends also on the energy of the jet and the circumburst medium, for example, a denser medium will produce a more luminous afterglow that moves slower, see \citealt{Ryan2023}).
 For small $\theta_v$, $\beta\sim1$, so